Idiopathic hypercalcinuria: Faulty renal tubule calcium reabsorption

 The renal tubules are an important factor in the reabsorption of substances, including glucose, sodium, chloride, and calcium.
 The renal tubules consist of the proximal tubule, the loop of Henle, the distal tubule and the collecting duct.
 The glomerulus lies ahead of the renal tubules.
-Calcium is filtered out of the blood in the glomerulus, and 60% of the calcium is reabsorbed in the proximal tubules, compared to 25% in the of the loop of Henle, specifically the thick ascending limb.
+Calcium is filtered out of the blood in the glomerulus, and 60% of the calcium is reabsorbed in the proximal tubules, compared to 25% in the loop of Henle, specifically the thick ascending limb.
 The distal convoluted tubule and the collecting duct monitor the reabsorption of the remaining calcium.
 Significantly low levels of calcium reabsorption were found in patients with IH, suggesting a modification or defect is present in one of the absorptive pathways used by the renal tubules.
 This can possibly due to less parathyroid hormone release, a key regulator in maintaining calcium reabsorption, or a renal tubule enzyme deficiency, believed to affect the ascending portion of the loop of Henle and the distal tubule.
 The exact mechanism remains unknown.